Overview¶

 .
 This allows diverse connectivity options among the Kubernetes worker nodes as the HPE CSI Driver will look for nodes labelled csi.hpe.com/hpe-nfs=true

-before submitting the workload for scheduling.
+) before submitting the workload for scheduling.
 This allows dedicated NFS worker nodes without user workloads using taints and tolerations.
+The NFS server Pod

 By default, the NFS Server Provisioner deploy resources in the "hpe-nfs" Namespace